neonevm/neon-evm.docs/docs/developing/utilities/faucet.md

 </div>

-- Сlick the `Connect` button to confirm.
+- Сlick on the `Connect` button to confirm your selection.

 <div class='neon-img-box-300' style={{textAlign: 'center'}}>